SarahAlqurashi/COVID-19-Arabic-Tweets-Dataset/README.md

 # Licensing
 This dataset is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)).By using this dataset , you agree to the terms of the LICENSE, and to all  [Twitter’s Terms of Service](https://developer.twitter.com/en/developer-terms/agreement-and-policy), and cite our paper
 # Contact
-If you have any suggestions or questions, please reach out to saraa.alqurashi@gmail.com  or  eaanazi@uqu.edu.sa
+If you have any suggestions or questions, please reach out to saraa.alqurashi on Gmail or  eaanazi(AT)uqu(dot)edu(dot)sa